Dominated Pesin theory: convex sum of hyperbolic measures

-Let us now present precisely this result.
-Let $f\colon M\to M$ be a diffeomorphism of a Riemannian manifold $M$ and $\Lambda\subset M$ be an invariant compact set.
-Assume that $f$ admits a \emph{dominated splitting} $T_\Lambda M=E\oplus_{_<}F$ over $\Lambda$: the bundles $E$ and $F$ are $df$-invariant and there is a Riemann metric over $M$ so that $df$ expands the vectors in $E_x$ strictly less than in $F_x$.
-We call $\dim E$ the \emph{$s$-index} of the splitting.
-Let $\mu$ be an ergodic measure supported on $\Lambda$.
-On says that $\mu$ is \emph{hyperbolic} if its Lyapunov exponents do not vanish.
-We call the number of negative Lyapunov exponents the \emph{$s$-index} of $\mu$.
+Here recall that $T_\Lambda M=E\oplus_{_<}F$ \emph{dominated splitting} over a set $\Lambda$ if the bundles $E$ and $F$ are $df$-invariant and there is a Riemannian metric over $M$ so that $df$ expands the vectors in $E_x$ strictly less than in $F_x$.
+We call $\dim E$ the \emph{$s$-index} of the splitting (for further details see Section~\ref{sec:perhypdom}).
+Let $\mu$ be an $f$-invariant Borel probability measure supported on $\Lambda$.
+We say that $\mu$ is \emph{hyperbolic} if its Lyapunov exponents are nonzero almost everywhere, and if almost all points have the same number of negative Lyapunov exponents, in this case we call this number the \emph{$s$-index} of $\mu$.
 The \emph{stable/unstable splitting} of $\mu$ is the Oseledets splitting $E^s\oplus_{_<} E^u$ defined over the generic points of $\mu$, where $E^s$ ($E^u$) is the sum of the Lyapunov spaces corresponding to the negative (positive) Lyapunov exponents.
-If $\mu$ supported on $\Lambda$ is hyperbolic and if the $s$-index of $\mu$ is equal to the $s$-index of the dominated splitting $E\oplus_{_<}F$, then $E^s_x=E_x$ and $E^u_x=F_x$ for any $\mu$-generic point $x$.
+If $\mu$ supported on $\Lambda$ is hyperbolic with $s$-index of $\mu$ equal to the $s$-index of the dominated splitting $E\oplus_{_<}F$, then $E^s_x=E_x$ and $E^u_x=F_x$ for any $\mu$-generic point $x$.
 One then says that \emph{the stable/unstable splitting of $\mu$ is dominated}.

-If $\mu$ is an ergodic hyperbolic measure whose stable/unstable splitting is dominated, then \cite[Proposition 1.4]{Cro:11} (see Proposition~\ref{pro:sylv}) shows that every generic point $x$ of $\mu$ is the limit of periodic orbits approaching $\mu$ in the weak$\ast$ topology, and approaching the support of $\mu$ in the Hausdorff topology; these periodic orbits are hyperbolic of the same $s$-index as $\mu$; by using Pliss lemma (see Section~\ref{s.pliss}) we verify that there is a uniform proportion of times on these orbits for which the size of their invariant manifolds is uniform.
+If $\mu$ is a hyperbolic ergodic measure whose stable/unstable splitting is dominated, then \cite[Proposition 1.4]{Cro:11} (see Corollary~\ref{corpro:sylvnew}) shows that every generic point $x$ of $\mu$ is the limit of periodic orbits approaching $\mu$ in the weak$\ast$ topology, and approaching the support of $\mu$ in the Hausdorff topology; these periodic orbits are hyperbolic of the same $s$-index as $\mu$; by the subadditive and maximal ergodic theorems we also verify that there is a uniform proportion of times on these orbits for which the size of their invariant manifolds is uniform (see Proposition~\ref{pro:ABapprox}).
 As a consequence we prove the following.